RAttab/archivist/README.md

 ## Todo list

 - Find someone that actually knows how to Web.
 UX is not my forte.
-- Dockerization, Hosting, CI, DNS, SSL... ya know, details...
+- ~Dockerization, Hosting, CI, DNS, SSL... ya know, details...~
 - All that paranoid security stuff required to "trust" humans for write ops
 - Extend DB search options in API
-- Support more then one discord channel
+- ~Support more then one discord channel~
 - Actual testing; I once wrote a bug.
 Never again.
-- Backfill Scrapper to prime the DB.
-Makes it less boring.
+- ~Backfill Scrapper to prime the DB.
+Makes it less boring.~
 - Versioned database schema and migration mechanism
 - Automatic tagging system.
 - That thing where you write what things do and that nobody ever reads.
+- Support for discord gateway for live sub and unsub
+- Segment api per guild
 - Probably lots more that I'm forgetting